kousaa/Kousa-et-al-2024-NI/README.md

 This repository includes Jupyter notebooks adapted from the [shunPykeR](https://github.com/kousaa/shunPykeR) GitHub repository that accompany this publication.

-Processed data to be used with these notebooks have been deposited in the Gene Expression Omnibus (GEO) under accession code:[GEO240020](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE240020).
+Processed data to be used with these notebooks have been deposited in NCBI's Gene Expression Omnibus (GEO) and can be accessed through the GEO SuperSeries accession number [GEO240020](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE240020).